InterceptSuite/ProxyBridge/README.md

 </p>

 ProxyBridge is a lightweight, open-source alternative to Proxifier that provides transparent proxy routing for Windows applications.
 It redirects TCP and UDP traffic from specific processes through SOCKS5 or HTTP proxies, with the ability to route, block, or allow traffic on a per-application basis.
+Unlike Proxifier which only logs UDP connections without proxy support, ProxyBridge fully supports both TCP and UDP proxy routing.
 Working at the kernel level using WinDivert, ProxyBridge is compatible with proxy-unaware applications without requiring any configuration changes.

 ## Features